probmods/probmods2/chapters/inference-algorithms.md

 A particle filter -- also known as [Sequential Monte Carlo](http://docs.webppl.org/en/master/inference.html#smc) -- maintains a collection of samples (aka particles) *simultaneously* in parallel while executing the model.
 (This is different than MCMC, where samples are complete executions, each constructed sequentially from the last.)
 The particles are "re-sampled" upon encountering new evidence, in order to adjust the numbers so that the population will be approximately distributed according to the model.
 SMC is particularly useful for models where beliefs can be incrementally updated as new observations come in.

+It is recommended that you watch [Particle Filters Explained without Equations](https://www.youtube.com/watch?v=aUkBa1zMKv4) before continuing on, in order to develop some intuitions for how particle filters work.

 Let's consider another simple model, where five real numbers are constrained to be close to their neighbors: